lauraionescu/git_what/README.md

 Checkout a new brach called scifi
 Create a folder called scifi inside the movies folder
-Create a file blade_runner.txt in the scifi folder
+Create a file blade_runner.txt in the scifi folder, using your favourite text editor
 Make changes to the file and commit them
 Push the branch to the remote repository